Skip to content

 Setup Slurm profile to run MATLAB on Lochness

-Following this procedure a user will be able to submit jobs to lochness or stheno from Matlab running locally on the user's computer.
+Following this procedure a user will be able to submit jobs on Wulver from Matlab running locally on the user's computer.

 Installing the Add-On